sentenza/docs/docs/scala.md

 ### Variance

+!!! quote

+    Variance being a tricky business, **users usually get it wrong**, and they come away thinking that wildcard and generics are overly complicated.
+With definition-side variance, you express your intent to the compiler, and the compiler will double check that the methods you want available will indeed be available.

+    \- [Programming in Scala][progscala]

 **Upper Bounds:**
 `[S <: T]` means: S is a subtype of T. Let's suppose that T is actually an `Iterable`, then S could one of `Seq`, `List` or `Iterable`.